Maple Walnut Cake with Maple Cream Cheese Frosting is the ultimate fall dessert. We love it for Thanksgiving (move over pumpkin pie!)

 What could celebrate fall better than a triple layer maple walnut cake?

-I like the extra layer because it gives me space for extra maple cream cheese frosting, which is what it’s all about.
+the extra layer gives me space for extra maple cream cheese frosting

 To finish the cake I patted crushed walnuts around the sides, and topped with candied walnuts.
 You can toast the nuts for extra flavor, but I didn’t bother.
 Fall is a good time to stock up on nuts for baking.
 I always keep a bag or two of premium walnut halves on hand, as well as cheaper bags of pieces.
 If you’re more of a pecan type, they would work fine.